Military Regional Command: History

 A reorganisation in 1985 made significant changes in the army chain of command.
-The four multiservice Regional Defence Commands (Kowilhan) and the National Strategic Forces Command (Kostranas) were eliminated from the defence structure, re-establishing the Military Regional Commands (Kodam) as the key organisation for strategic, tactical, and territorial operations for all services.
+The four multiservice Regional Defence Commands (Kowilhan) and the National Strategic Forces Command (Kostranas) were eliminated from the defense structure, re-establishing the Military Regional Commands (Kodam) as the key organisation for strategic, tactical, and territorial operations for all services.
 The 16 regions were reduced to just 10.
 The chain of command flowed directly from the ABRI commander via the Chief of Staff of the Army to the ten territorial commanders, and then to subordinate army territorial commands.
-In 1999, the number of regions grew to 10, and today, there are around 15 in active operation.
+In 1999, the number of regions grew to 10, and as of 2024, there are around 15 in active operation.

 The territorial commands incorporate provincial and district commands each with infantry battalions, sometimes a cavalry battalion, artillery, or engineers.
 The number of activated infantry brigades is increasing.
 Some have Raider battalions attached.

+Six new regional commands were created on 10 August 2025, and so the number of regions grew to 21.

 Organization of Regional Commands

-Each Regional Command (Kodam) is led by a major general, assisted by a chief of staff who holds the rank of brigadier general.
+Each Military Regional or Area Command (Kodam) is led by a major general, assisted by a chief of staff who holds the rank of brigadier general.
 Kodams oversee several territorial formations under its command, which are: